I-Brain-BCI/ibrain_website/content/join-us/Lab-Manager/index.md

 Applicants please provide the following materials in English:
 1. CV.
 2. Cover Letter that describes relevant experience and interests.
-3. Other materials that can illustrate capabilities.
+3. Other materials that illustrate applicant's capabilities.

 Please send the above materials in PDF format and the applicant's self-introduction to ibrain@smart.org.cn.
 (The subject of the email: Name+Lab manager).